tuulu/amlpy/README.md

-# **ONCODETECTOR**
+# **Amply**

-Oncodetector is an artificial intelligence-based tool that estimates the probability of an Affymetrix rRNA microarray sample being cancerous.
+Amply is an artificial intelligence-based tool that estimates the probability of an Affymetrix rRNA microarray sample being cancerous.

 ## 🚀 **Features**